NPS-DEEP/hashdb/doc/announce/announce_1.1.2.md

 * _hashdb_ fails more gracefully and suggests running the `upgrade` command when the source metadata store is missing.
 * _hashdb_ fails more gracefully when attempting to access a corrupted hash database.
 For example a hash database is corrupted when a  _hashdb_ command that modifies it is aborted.
 * Fix regression in the `scan_random` performance analysis command that made it fail to scan the database copy.
+* Simplify the `scan_random` command to not require a database copy.
+Python reporting about the copy, now removed, was broken.

 # Functional Changes
 * Because output can be so large, the output from commands that print expanded source information has been reduced by not printing information multiple times.
 Specifically: